rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 The two coordination levels should be possible to combine.
 During peak hours should e.g. the entire traffic signal area be coordinated at central level while a split in locally coordinated sub areas should be possible during normal off-peak hours.

 ![Figure 1: Types of coordination](img/types_of_coordination.png)

+Since there are variants of coordination which are not strictly centralized but still uses the same principles of communication, the term _coordination with synchronized cycle counter_ is used rather than _central coordination_ here on after.

 Coordination type "Local coordination"
 --------------------------------------